treehouse/timberline/README.markdown

   ...and then use the `TIMBERLINE_YAML` constant to specify the file's location:

           TIMBERLINE_YAML = 'path/to/your/yaml/file.yaml'

+3. Running on Heroku?
+Define an environment variable for the URL:

+        export TIMBERLINE_URL="redis://:foobar@192.168.1.105:12345/1?timeout=99&namespace=my_namespace"

 ### Pushing jobs onto a queue